Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 This report provides an exhaustive analysis of the web-based game project "Thunder Warrior: Genesis."
 The analysis is derived from a collection of 128 HTML files located within the project's `homeMessages` directory, as well as the core codebase for the game client, server, and web portal.
 These files and scripts collectively paint an incredibly detailed picture of the game's features, technical architecture, development status, and community engagement strategies.

-The project is a sci-fi action game, currently in an open beta phase, which places players in the role of a "Thunder Warrior."
+The project is a sci-fi action game, which places players in the role of a "Thunder Warrior."
 The game is built on a universe with warring factions (the "Empire" and the "Rebellion") and features gameplay across multiple planets.

 Key findings from the analysis include: